git tag <tagname>

 Git tags are extremely useful when marking a milestone or release.
-Here are some commands I use when working with them.
+Here’s what you can do with it:

 Create